ikostrikov/jaxrl/README.md

 * [Image Augmentation Is All You Need](https://arxiv.org/abs/2004.13649)(only [K=1, M=1])
 * Behavioral Cloning

-The goal of this repository is to provide simple and clean implementations to build research on top of. **Please do not use this repository for baseline results and use the original implementations instead.**
+The goal of this repository is to provide simple and clean implementations to build research on top of. **Please do not use this repository for baseline results and use the original implementations instead ([SAC](https://github.com/rail-berkeley/softlearning/), [AWAC](https://github.com/vitchyr/rlkit/tree/master/examples/awac), [DrQ](https://github.com/denisyarats/drq)).**

 # Changelog